-The Company leases office and production space under various non-cancellable operating leases that expire no later than December 31, 2028.
+The Company leases office and production space under various non-cancellable operating leases.
 Certain real estate leases include one or more options to renew.
 The exercise of lease renewal options is at the Company's sole discretion.
 Options to extend the lease are included in the lease term when it is reasonably certain the Company will exercise the option.
 The Company also has production equipment, office equipment and vehicles under operating leases.
-The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option that is reasonably certain of exercise.
+The depreciable life of assets and leasehold improvements are limited by the expected lease term unless there is a transfer of title or purchase option that is reasonably certain of exercise.
 Certain leases include rental payments adjusted periodically for inflation.
 The lease agreements do not contain any material residual value guarantee or material restrictive covenants.